Auburn, New Hampshire Historical Association

 dealers, and talked to other collectors.
 Over the years

 , he amassed a large collection of Underhill tools and especially loved the early ones stamped “Auburn NH”.
-Don wanted to keep the collection in Auburn, so he sold the tools at a discount to the Auburn Historical Association, who received contributions from individual members including Jim Thompson and Dan & Dottie Carpenter to make this possible.
-The AHA thanks everyone involved in making this important acquisition possible and is especially grateful to Don Dollard to helping us preserve this slice of Auburn’s history.
+Don wanted to keep the collection in Auburn, so he sold the tools at a discount to the Auburn Historical Association, who received contributions from individual members including Jim Thompson, Dan & Dot Carpenter and Nancy Mayland to make this possible.
+The AHA thanks everyone involved in making this important acquisition possible and is especially grateful to Don Dollard for helping us preserve this slice of Auburn’s history.

 The AHA greatly appreciates the hard work and efforts of Daniel J. Carpenter in making this important transaction happen for the Auburn Historical Association.